arunmenon/CodeAnalyzer-GPT/README.md

 ### Configuration

-The analyzer is easily configured via the `config.txt` file:
+The analyzer is pulls the repo scan and prompt config from  the `config.txt` file:

 ```plaintext
 SYSTEM_PROMPT=You are a helpful assistant.